 Practice Makes Perfect

-Understand that recognizing misspelled words is simply a matter of experience and practice.
-Many problematic words don't make a lot of sense, because they don't follow conventional rules about how words should be spelled.
-Be patient.
-The more the students work on the words that give them trouble, the better able they will be to overcome these challenges.
+Many problematic words don't make a lot of sense because they don't follow conventional rules about how words should be spelled.
+The more students work on the words that give them trouble, the faster they can overcome these challenges.
 For more spelling practice, use a few tips to improve spelling in the classroom.